 - Slow or low infant weight gain

-- Questions regarding medications or medical procedures while breastfeeding
+- Questions regarding the use of medications or medical procedures during lactation

-Our outpatient clinic is located at 550 Harrison Center, Suite D, in Syracuse.
+Our outpatient office is located at Community Hospital Physician Office Building South, 4900 Broad Road, Suite 1D in Syracuse.

 Breastfeeding Medicine Providers

-Dr. Charlamb is the Director of the Division of Breast Health and Breastfeeding Medicine at SUNY Upstate and is a Fellow of both the Academy of Breastfeeding Medicine the American College of Physicians.
+A native of Syracuse and graduate of Cornell University and the University of Rochester School of Medicine, Dr. Charlamb is a Fellow of both the Academy of Breastfeeding Medicine and the American College of Physicians.
 She is Board Certified in Internal Medicine and also a Board Certified Lactation Consultant (IBCLC).
-Dr. Charlamb believes strongly in the importance of the breastfeeding relationship and passionately supports families to reach their own breastfeeding goals.

 Michele Dwyer, RN, IBCLC